forestryio/forestry.io/hugo/content/blog/landing-page-create-static-site-copy.md

 ### Optimize Images

-Images are automatically optimized and SVG are compressed in a single spritesheet.
+Images are automatically optimized and SVG are combined into a single spritesheet.

 \[Link Documentation - doesn't exist but probably necessary\] – A complete list of features and comprehensive guide